-Join David Powers for an in-depth discussion in this video Goodbye, part of Strict Data Types in PHP.
+Join David Powers for an in-depth discussion in this video Goodbye, part of PHP: Strict Data Types.

 - [Voiceover] That concludes this brief overview…of Strict Data Types in PHP.…I hope you found it useful.…The way scaler type declarations…have been implemented in PHP seven…represents a fundamental change…that you need to be aware of…even if you never plan to use strict typing…in your own projects.…All that remains is for me, David Powers,…to thank you for watching.…I hope you'll join me again soon…in the lynda.com online training library.…